python/cpython/Doc/c-api/complex.rst

 .. c:function:: Py_complex _Py_cr_sum(Py_complex left, double right)

-   Return the sum of a complex and a real number, using the C :c:type:`Py_complex` representation.
+   Return the sum of a complex number and a real number, using the C :c:type:`Py_complex` representation.

    .. versionadded:: 3.14